freebasic/fbfrog/readme.txt

   that work on that AST, and extract them from ast.bas into separate modules.
   AST merging should merge "files" instead of "ASTs"...

-- Pre-#defines, -removematch, etc. text is loaded into tk using sourcebufferFromZstring/lexLoadC, this process loses the command line location info.
-Should allow passing a source/base/start location to sourcebufferFromZstring and lexLoadC so that it can reports lexing errors with the command line context, instead of temp strings that are used to feed sourcebufferFromZstring.
-  To do this, each pre-#define/#include etc. should also be passed to sourcebufferFromZstring/lexLoadC separately. sourcebufferFromFile() already accepts a srcloc for similar reasons: to be able to report the "file not found" in the proper context.
-Of course sourcebufferFromFile() doesn't need to pass it on to lexLoadC() because any issues with the loaded file should be reported in the context of that file, not the code that caused that file to be #included.
-It makes sense though for "inline code", such as pre-#defines and -removematch...

 - Better error reporting: Single error token location isn't enough - especially if it's EOF or part of the next construct, while the error is about the previous one.
 Need to report entire constructs (token range), or for